The bFan®

 Diabetes night sweats may signal nocturnal low blood sugar.
 Learn symptoms, causes, warning signs, and how to prevent overnight lows.

-Waking up sweaty can mean a lot of things, a warm room, heavy blankets, menopause, medication side effects, anxiety, infection, sleep apnea, or blood sugar swings.
+Waking up sweaty can mean a lot of things, a warm room, heavy blankets, menopause, medications, anxiety, infection, sleep apnea, or fluctuations in blood sugar levels.
 If you live with diabetes, or care for someone who does, one cause deserves special attention, low blood sugar during sleep.

 From a clinical perspective, night sweats can be one of the body’s alarm signals when glucose drops too far.
 The tricky part is that sleep dulls those warning signs.
-Some people wake up drenched, shaky, and confused.
+Some people wake up drenched, shaky, and confused, while others might not sweat at all due to anhidrosis.
 Others sleep right through a low and only notice a pounding heart, a headache, vivid dreams, or unusual fatigue the next morning.

 That’s why this topic matters.
-A sweaty night is not always just a comfort problem.
+A sweaty night is not always just a comfort problem, and using an antiperspirant might help address some of the perspiration issues.
 Sometimes it is a clue that your diabetes plan needs a closer look.

 Diabetes night sweats from nocturnal hypoglycemia